Skip to content

 32. Time-bound commitment to achieve 100% traceability to mill level?

-The company has already achieved 100% traceability to mill level in 2020.
+The company has already achieved 100% traceability to the mill level.

 • Y